The Inspiration of the Bible, No. 1

 participle which states the principle of inspiration.

-what does the Bible claim for itself?
+So, what does the Bible claim for itself?
 The Bible says that it is actually the words that God spoke.
 He gave them to

 holy men that He selected, and he recorded the very words that He said.
 So, we may translate it “being born by the Holy

 Spirit, men spoke from God.”